diaspora-project/aps-mini-apps/README.md

 ### TL;DR version to run the test case:

-Go into each process folder and run their docker build files and process scripts.
+Go into each process folder, fix the hardcoded (input/output) paths, parameters (port addresses) in .sh files, and run their docker build files and process scripts.
 Specifically, follow the below steps:
 1. Data acquisition process that simulates tomography data acquisition:
 ```
 $ cd docker/daq
-$ . daq.docker.sh
+$ . daq.docker.sh #fix the hardcoded paths before running!
 ```
 2. Distributor process that partitions the data and streams it to the reconstruction processes:
 ```